-specifies that the TSO COBOL Prompter and the OS Full American National Standard COBOL (Version 3 or Version 4) Program Products are to be invoked to process the source program.
+specifies that the TSO COBOL Prompter and the American National Standard COBOL Program Products are to be invoked to process the source program.
 If the rightmost qualifier of the data set name is COBOL, this operand is not required.

 FORT